deepsense-ai/seahorse/README.md

 ```console
 ./build/e2e_tests.sh -a
 ```
-## Mac OS

-In order for Seahorse to compile and run correctly, you need to increase memory for Docker engine to at least 6GB.
+In order for Seahorse to compile and run correctly on Mac OS, you need to increase memory for Docker engine to at least 6GB.

-### Bash competition for Python scripts
+### Bash completion for Python scripts

 Some of our Python scripts used by devs support bash autocompletion using argcomplete.